shazam37/Waste_detection/README.md

 ![Screenshot from 2024-03-11 20-01-11](https://github.com/shazam37/Waste_detection/assets/119686545/387b8bf1-c56c-4689-80c4-ed4ec304b932)

 You can train the model on your local system by clicking on the button given.
 You can even run a live camera for waste detection.
-The interface looks like:
+The interface looks like (You can see a plastic bottle being detected with a probability of 0.8):

 ![Screenshot from 2024-03-11 20-03-06](https://github.com/shazam37/Waste_detection/assets/119686545/7c6fbb2f-a67e-4c90-a2bb-5049c270acc3)